milkyware/milkyware.github.io/_drafts/replacing-biztalk-business-rules-engine.md

 ![image2](/images/replacing-biztalk-business-rules-engine/image2.png)

 In the above example of defining the **SampleWorkflow**, the `$schema` element is specified at the top of the file.
-In many code editors, including VS Code, this causes the editor to prompt with intellisense of the members available/expected in the schema definition to help take the guesswork out of defining workflows.
+In many code editors, including VS Code, this causes the editor to prompt with the intellisense of the members available/expected in the schema definition to help take the guesswork out of defining workflows.

 ### Creating Rule Stores

-In the examples so far, the workflow definitions have been passed directly into the `RulesEngine` constructor to then be executes.
+In the examples so far, the workflow definitions have been passed directly to the `RulesEngine` constructor and are in turn executed.
 However, in a real-world scenario, these workflow definitions need to be persisted somewhere outside of the application.

 ![image3](/images/replacing-biztalk-business-rules-engine/image3.png)

-Microsoft provide the above diagram to represent the recommended setup for using the **RulesEngine**.
-In essence, Microsoft provide the **RulesEngine** library, but we need to develop our own ***wrapper*** around the library as well as integration to the necessary ***rule stores***.
+Microsoft provides the above diagram to represent the recommended setup for using the **RulesEngine**.
+In essence, Microsoft provides the **RulesEngine** library, but we need to develop our own ***wrapper*** around the library as well as integration to the necessary ***rule stores***.

 ``` cs
 public interface IRuleStore